 What could go wrong?

 Adenoidectomy is a safe procedure, but all surgery has some risks.
-Contact your doctor if your child has:
+Contact your doctor if you or your child has:

 - a high fever (above 38°C)